tetratelabs/eg-course/docs/getting-started.md

 !!! note

-    When using a local k3d cluster, k3d will usually configure the loop back address 127.0.0.1 as your gateway IP address.
+    When using a local k3d cluster, k3d will usually configure the loopback address (127.0.0.1) as the gateway IP address.
 In that case, configure your GATEWAY_IP as follows:

     ```shell
     export GATEWAY_IP=127.0.0.1